 Ohlone/Costanoan – The Ohlone Indians, named Costanoan by early Spanish colonists, are a linguistic family who lived on the coast of central California.

-Ojibwe – The Ojibwe and Chippewa are the same tribe, but are pronounced a little differently due to accent.
-Ojibwe is used in Canada, although the Ojibwe west of Lake Winnipeg are sometime referred to as the Saulteaux.
+Ojibwe – The Ojibwe and Chippewa are the same tribe but pronounced differently due to accents.
+Ojibwe is used in Canada, although the Ojibwe west of Lake Winnipeg are sometimes referred to as the Saulteaux.
 In the United States, Chippewa was used in all treaties and is the official name.
-See Chippewa HERE.

 Okanagan – Calling themselves Syilx, this tribe is part of the Interior Salish ethnological and linguistic grouping.
 Their traditional territory spans the U.S.-Canada boundary in Washington state and British Columbia in the Okanagan Country region.
 At the height of Okanagan culture, about 3000 years ago, it is estimated that 12,000 people lived in this valley and surrounding areas.
-The Okanagan people employed an adaptive strategy, moving within traditional areas throughout the year to fish, hunt, or collect food, while in the winter months, they lived in semi-permanent villages of kekulis, a type of pithouse.
+The Okanagan people employed an adaptive strategy, moving within traditional areas to fish, hunt, or collect food throughout the year.
+In the winter months, they lived in semi-permanent villages of kekulis, a type of pithouse.
 Descendants still live in both the United States and Canada.

 Okelousa – Associated with the Muskhogean peoples, this tribe moved about considerably along the Mississippi River and the seacoast.
 They finally united with the Houma, the Acolapissa, or some other Muskhogean band on the lower Mississippi.

 Omaha – The Omaha were a powerful Siouan nation living in Nebraska.
 Their name means “those going against the wind or current” and is sometimes shortened to Maha.
 The Omaha belonged to the Siouan linguistic stock, which also included the Ponca, Kansa, Osage, and Quapaw.